Faithful-Resource-Pack/Docs/src/routes/pages/dungeons/items-tutorial.md

 <img class="center" src="/images/pages/dungeons/items-tutorial/export-as-fbx-1.png" alt="export as fbx 1" loading="lazy">

 In the window that pops up you can navigate to your desired file location.
-That's not all tough - we'll also need to change some settings in the tab on the right side.
+That's not all though - we'll also need to change some settings in the tab on the right side.
 Set the scale in the Transform tab to 0.01 and then, in the Geometry tab, set Smoothing to Face.

 <img class="center" src="/images/pages/dungeons/items-tutorial/export-as-fbx-2.png" alt="export as fbx 2" loading="lazy">